nicholasmallis/NicholasMallis-MADA-analysis3/README.md

-The code folders contains code on processing, exploration, and analysis.
+The code folder contains steps and results on processing, exploration, and analysis.

 The processing.Rmd file loads in and cleans the data.